innolitics/rdm/rdm/init_files/product_qms/software_plan.md

 Once a change request is assigned to a milestone, it has been "approved" and may be worked on by a developer.
 The project lead will then assign developers to change requests to divide up the work.
 Software developers may also assign themselves to change requests, so long as it is not assigned to another developer and they don't have other outstanding tickets they can work on.

-The project lead should coordinate with the business owner regarding which change requests to include in a release.
+The project lead should coordinate with the business owner regarding which change requests to include in a release [[21.CFR.820.30.i]].
 When planning a release:

 - Consider outstanding problem reports [[62304:9.4]].
 - Look through historical problem reports and attempt to identify any adverse trends.
 For example, some software items may have many problem reports associated with them [[62304:9.6 and 14971:9.a]]